-Co-pay refers to the part of the claim amount in an insurance policy which is borne by the insured out of pocket.
+Co-pay refers to the part of the claim amount in an insurance policy that is borne by the insured out of pocket.
 It is generally provided in a percentage term and is applicable on the claim amount in General Insurance Policies.

 Co-pay can be applied to health policies in any of the following manners:

-- Co-pay on All Bills: A general co-pay where you share the medical bill regardless of the illness, treatment or the person treated.
+- Co-pay on All Bills: A general co-pay where you share the medical bill regardless of the illness, treatment, or the person treated.

 - Only on Parents: This applies to family floaters, especially when senior citizen parents are insured.

-- Only for Non-Network Hospitals: This is more like the reimbursement claim, but in case you happen to land up in a non-network hospital which considers your insurance, co-pay clause will apply.
+- Only for Non-Network Hospitals: This is more like the reimbursement claim, but in case you happen to land up in a non-network hospital which considers your insurance, a co-pay clause will apply.

 Click Here to know More: Different types of Health Insurance plans to cover medical costs

 There are many reasons insurers use the co-pay clause:

 Yes.
 Insurance policies you can buy without co-pay or deductible clauses.
 However, the premium may increase substantially depending on the type of policy it is.
 Also, some policies like auto insurance, contain compulsory deductible/co-pay clauses, that can adhere to by the insured.

 Case on Co-Payment Clause in General Insurance